Cryptrality/utilities/README.md

 Enum class that works with Trality live bots.
 Implements `__getstate__` and `__setstate__` to work with pickling.

+## format_currency.py

+Function to format currencies, with symbols and decimal points.

 ## get_current_date.py

 Sample code to get the current date.
 Works in backtesting and live bot.